SandeepGarcha1234/NumericalCPPPractice/README.md

 Only after we have run the solve method, can we call the getnormOfError() method.
 Entering the code `double err = J.getnormOfError();` result in err holding the value 3.06929e-10.

+The other two methods, I have implemented so far, for solving linear equations are the Gauss Seidel method and SOR method.
+These methods can be accessed using the GaussSeidel class and the SOR class.
+Both of these classes function, in exactly the same way as the Jacobi class and have the same methods.